rspendl/tezedge/light_node/README.md

 Light Node
 ===========

-This is implementation of a lightweight Tezos node written in Rust.
+This is an implementation of a lightweight Tezos node written in Rust.

 # Running the node
-Detailed information, about how to start the node, is in repository [README](../README.md) file
+Detailed information on how to start the node can be found in the repository [README](../README.md) file

 ## Arguments
-All arguments and their default values are in [tezedge.config](./etc/tezedge/tezedge.config) file.
+All arguments and their default values can be found in the [tezedge.config](./etc/tezedge/tezedge.config) file.
-They can be provided also as command line arguments in the same format, in which case they have higher priority than the ones in conifg file
+They can also be provided as command line arguments in the same format, in which case they have higher priority than the ones in config file

 ### Tezos data dir
-Path to directory which will be used to store Tezos specific data.
-This is required argument, and if node fails to create or access this directory, it will die gracefully.
+The path to directory which will be used to store Tezos-specific data.
+This is a required argument, and if the node fails to create or access this directory, it will die gracefully.

 ```